-In the 21st century postmodernism became dominate where truth was nothing more than personal perspective.
+In the 21st century, postmodernism became dominant where truth was nothing more than a personal perspective.
 This is the solipsist idea that the only truth there is in the self.
-Man is the only source of values, morals and law.
+Man is the only source of values, morals, and law.

 4. The humanist has his feet planted firmed in midair.

 The humanist rejects the foundation upon which his cultural values were based.
 All that remains for him is sentiment.
 Humanism is intellectually untenable because it gives no reason for ascribing what is true, what are proper value or values.
 It is only emotionally attractive, not rationally attractive.